 You can watch the complete how-to video of the skylight being replaced here (all images are from the Velux video).

-Most skylight manufacturers will include their own step-by-step instruction sheet with their product.
+Most skylight manufacturers will include their own step-by-step instruction sheets with their products.
 For example, this mobile home skylight sold at MHPS includes this installation manual.

 How to Replace a Mobile Home Skylight